 Small Science Wields Big Ideas

-For the ninth consecutive year, LSU will host NanoDays at the Highland Road Park Observatory, or HRPO, on Saturday, Feb.
-24, from 2-6 p.m. followed by a presentation by David Young, a professor in the LSU Department of Physics & Astronomy.
+For the tenth consecutive year, LSU will host NanoDays at the Highland Road Park Observatory, or HRPO, on Saturday, March 30, from 2-6 p.m. beginning with “Small Things Move Faster,” a presentation by Mette Gaarde, a professor in the LSU Department of Physics & Astronomy.
 At 2 p.m., Dr. Gaarde will explain how very brief pulses of laser light can be used to make movies of electrons, atoms, and molecules.

 The free family-friendly event is open to the public and will feature several hands-on activities for guests of all ages, including: